 The department is traditionally very strong in the core technologies for designing and developing various aircraft, helicopters and guided weapons.
 Continuing research efforts are made to further enhance the current technologies to develop as multidisciplinary analysis and design tools.
 High-performance, parallel computing facilities and advanced numerical algorithms in Computational Fluid Dynamics (CFD) greatly improve a computational efficiency in large-scale problems.
 Our high-fidelity, in-house developed aerodynamic solvers can resolve wide range of flow regimes from low-speed, transonic, supersonic to hypersonic cases.
-A computational aeroacoustics is integrated into the aerodynamic analysis and design aspects.
+A computational aeroacoustics is integrated into the aerodynamic analysis and design to analyze noise characteristics of aerospace vehicles, enabling the environmentally-friendly design aspects.
 In the field of structures and materials, composite materials are under development that contains high specific stiffness, specific strength and excellent fatigue characteristics.
 In addition, various smart structures capable of structural health monitoring, electromagnetic wave absorption and vibration control are being intensively studied.
 Research group on aeroelasticity carry out structural stability analysis of various aerospace vehicles.
 Flight dynamics and control research has developed theories, algorithms, softwares, and hardwares for guiding and controlling aircraft, guided weapons and other flight vehicles, taking into account real-world issues in sensors and actuators.